 Free shipping is the favorite option of online shoppers.
 Reasonable shipping charges probably won’t kill your sales.
 However, shipping costs that add significantly to the cost of ordering online can end your chance at a sale.

-UPS and FedEx base their shipping rates, at least in part, on zone.
+UPS and FedEx base their shipping rates, at least in part, on shipping zone.
 The greater the distance between your fulfillment warehouse and your customer, the more zones your package will have to cross.
 That means a higher shipping cost.
 This is a big benefit of using a 3PL company with bi-coastal warehouses.
-Each order can ship from the location closest to the customer.
-You save on shipping and the customer gets the order faster.
+Each order can ship from the location closest to the customer, meaning you cut your shipping costs and the customer gets the order faster.

 Dividing Your Inventory